Punt, Pass, and Kick: Overview

-On May 1, 2017 it was announced that the NFL Punt, Pass, and Kick competition would be terminated after 56 years.
-The NFL is seeking other avenues to reach youth football players.
+On May 1, 2017 the NFL announced that the Punt, Pass, and Kick competition would be terminated after 56 years.
+The NFL is seeking other avenues to reach youth football players (NFL FLAG).

 Scoring

-Every contestant was allowed one punt, pass, and kick in this competition.
+Each contestant was allowed one punt, pass, and kick in this competition.
 Scoring was based on both distance and accuracy, and was also determined from where a contestant's ball first makes contact with the ground, therefore excluding any bounces or rolls to the distance.
 If a contestant passed their ball 100 ft, but it went wide of the measuring tape by 30 ft, their final score for passing would be 70; the score is the difference of the two measures, testing the contestant's ability to throw for distance and accuracy.
 The distances of the balls were measured and rounded to the nearest inch.
 A person could not score less than 0.
 A participant's final score was the total of the three events (Punt, Pass, and Kick).
 If, for example, a participant scored 40 for punting, 60 for passing and 22 for kicking, the participant's final score would be 122.